amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

   }
 {% endcodeblock %}

-Notice, that we have to be very careful and update the previous, size and last.
+Notice that we have to be very careful and update the previous and last reference.

 <a id="DoublyLinkedList.removeFirst"></a>
 {% codeblock LinkedList.prototype.removeFirst lang:js https://github.com/amejiarosario/dsa.js/blob/master/src/data-structures/linked-lists/linked-list.js full code  %}